 Private Trainers: Assess Credentials

 If anyone can work as a private dog trainer, regardless of method, outcomes, or experience, how do you know whom to trust?
-Start by focusing on trainers that have a certification from a recognized independent certifying body or science-based trainer vocational program.
+Start by focusing on trainers that have a certification from a recognized independent certifying body, or secondarily, that have a certification as a graduate of a respected, science-based trainer vocational program.

 While there may be good service dog trainers who don’t have these credentials as well as certified trainers who are not right to work with you and your dog, the benefit of working with a trainer with a meaningful certification is that you know they have, at minimum…